Li Na: 2012: First Premier-5 event champion

-At the 2012 London Olympics, Li, seeded 10th, crashed out in the first round to Slovakian Daniela Hantuchová.
+At the 2012 London Olympics, Li, seeded 10th, crashed out in the first round to Slovak Daniela Hantuchová.
 Her poor performance caused her to drop out of the world top ten for the second time in the year following the conclusion of the Games.
 After the Olympics, Li announced that she and Carlos Rodríguez, coach of former world No. 1 and seven-time major winner Justine Henin, have commenced a coaching relationship.

 Li's next tournament was the Rogers Cup, where she made it all the way to the final.
 She received a first round bye before seeing off home crowd favourite, Eugenie Bouchard, in the second round.
 In the third round, she fended off world No. 9, Sara Errani, and ended the hopes of Agnieszka Radwańska rising to No. 1 in the rankings by beating her in the quarterfinals.
 In the semifinals, Li rallied to come back from a 5–1 deficit in the third set to overcome Lucie Šafářová before losing to Petra Kvitová in the final.
 After the tournament she returned to the world top ten at No. 9.

 At the Cincinnati Open, Li had a first round bye before eliminating Sorana Cîrstea in the second round, avenging her loss to the Romanian in the second round of the Wimbledon Championships.
 In the third round Li proved to be too strong for Johanna Larsson and in the quarterfinals she convincingly defeated world No. 3 and top seed, Agnieszka Radwańska, in a match where Li only surrendered two games.
 She then edged Venus Williams in the semifinal (bringing their head-to-head to 3–0), before defeating fifth seed Angelique Kerber in the final; her fifth win against Kerber in six matches.
 This was her first title since the 2011 French Open and the sixth career title.
 By winning this tournament, she moved up one place in the rankings to world No. 8.